 Why Tri-Ply Cookware?

-Why do we hear about cladding as in AllClad, or Tri-ply or 5-ply or 7-ply?
+Why do we hear about the great benefits of cladding as in AllClad, or Tri-ply or 5-ply or 7-ply?

 First the cynical answer.
-In an effort to use technology to its fullest and get the most money for their marketing buck, cookware manufacturers have created ever increasing multiple layered cookware.
+In an effort to use technology to its fullest and get the most money for their marketing buck, cookware manufacturers have created ever increasing multi-layered cookware.
 It wasn’t always like this though.